jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### Content Delivery Networks

 when a user visits a website, a CDN server closest to the user will deliver static content.
-CDN distributes read data geographically (css, images, js, html...), can even apply to ML model execution.
+CDN distributes read data geographically (css, images, js, html...), can even being used for ML model execution.

 Load balancers and caching technologies such as Redis can also be parts of low-latency designs, but are not specifically for the problem of global traffic.

-CDNs are run by third-party providers, and you are charged for data transfers in and out of the CDN.
+CDNs may run by third-party providers, and you are charged for data transfers in and out of the CDN.

+AWS cloudfront is a CDN

 ## Resiliency